German Spaetzle with Cabbage

 To make this dish you’ll need a Spaetzle Maker.
 This little gadget is so handy, and not very expensive.
 I’ve seen them in our local hardware stores but you can also purchase them online.
 I’ve also noticed that some people use a device similar or perhaps even the same as a potato ricer, but that seems like it would make a very thin noodle.

-Ingredients Needed to Make German Spaetzle with Cabbage
+Ingredients for German Spaetzle with Cabbage

 - all-purpose flour